send2durai/general-studies-on-all-topics/README.md

-# Linux-use-casesa nd the commands we uses day to day operations.
+# Linux-use-cases and the commands we uses day to day operations.